 She is currently writing a second book (with Brittnie Aiello) on parental incarceration.
 They argue that for many children with an incarcerated parent, prisons and jails have become increasingly prominent sites of childhood socialization and development.
 Their book explores what children learn about themselves, their families, and the world at large as they navigate carceral spaces and relationships.

 In 2017, Dr. McCorkel was a campaign advisor to Larry Krasner during his successful run for District Attorney of Philadelphia.
 She currently serves on the advisory board of Villanova’s undergraduate degree program at SCI-Phoenix (formerly Graterford), the largest maximum security prison in Pennsylvania, and she offers undergraduate courses in the prison.
-She serves as a consultant on wrongful conviction cases and petitions for commutation and parole.
+She is a member of the Philadelphia District Attorney’s Taskforce for Women and Girls in the Criminal Justice System.
+She also serves as a consultant on wrongful conviction cases and petitions for commutation and parole.
 Dr. McCorkel is currently doing advocacy work on behalf of Cynthia Alvarado and Marie Scott–two women who were wrongly sentenced to life without the possibility of parole in Pennsylvania.

-On campus, Dr. McCorkel teaches courses in the Sociology of Law, the Sociology of Punishment, Introduction to Sociology, and GWS seminar, “#SayHerName: Gender, Race, and Social Justice.”
+On campus, Dr. McCorkel teaches courses in the Sociology of Law, Punishment & Society, Introduction to Sociology, and GWS seminar, #SayHerName: Gender, Race, and Social Justice.
+Villanova University recently featured her innovative Sociology of Punishment among its select group of “captivating courses.”
 She has been a semi-finalist for the University’s Lindback Teaching Award and, in 2013, was selected by the senior class to give Villanova University’s “Last Lecture.”